 Subtractive image methodology did not reveal significant rCBF differences between the two conditions.
-This supports the theory that rCBF alterations in spider phobics during phobic fear are associated with anxiety-related emotional processes rather than with stimulus-related perceptual factors.
-We have suggested that the functional correlate of the increased activity in the visual associative cortex reflects externally directed vigilance functions in fear.
-Generalized anxiety disorder is characterized by increased neural activity in the visual cortex, which is normalized after benzodiazepine treatment, and patients with obsessive-compulsive disorder show increased activity in the visual cortex.
-This suggests that hypervigilance associated with various anxiety states is correlated with
+This supports the theory that rCBF alterations in spider phobics during phobic fear are associated with anxiety-related emotional processes rather than with stimulus-related perceptual factors.^{18,19} We have suggested that the functional correlate of the increased activity in the visual associative cortex reflects externally directed vigilance functions in fear.8 Generalized anxiety disorder is characterized by increased neural activity in the visual cortex, which is normalized after benzodiazepine treatment,20 and patients with obsessive-compulsive disorder show increased activity in the visual cortex.21 This suggests that hypervigilance associated with various anxiety states is correlated with

 Figure 1.
-Subtraction PET Image Illustrating Decreased and Increased rCBF in 14 Subjects During Visual Phobogenic as Compared With Neutral Stimulation\
+Subtraction PET Image Illustrating Decreased and Increased rCBF in 14 Subjects During Visual Phobogenic as Compared With Neutral Stimulation

-\Based on combined data from references 9 and 10.
+Based on combined data from references 9 and 10.
 The left sagittal image displays deactivation in the pre- and orbitofrontal cortex as well as in the posterior gyrus cinguli.
 The right sagittal image displays activation in the secondary visual cortex.

 Table 1.
-Mean (SD) State Anxiety Ratings (range, 20-80), Subjective Units of Distress (range, 0-100), Heart Rate, and Nonspecific Electrodermal Fluctuations During Phobic and Neutral Visual Stimulation in 6 Snake Phobics and 8 Spider Phobics\ increased neural activity in the visual cortex.
-Moreover, Stewart and coworkers demonstrated increased rCBF in the visual cortex during lactate-induced panic attacks.
+Mean (SD) State Anxiety Ratings (range, 20-80), Subjective Units of Distress (range, 0-100), Heart Rate, and Nonspecific Electrodermal Fluctuations During Phobic and Neutral Visual Stimulation in 6 Snake Phobics and 8 Spider Phobics increased neural activity in the visual cortex.
+Moreover, Stewart and coworkers22 demonstrated increased rCBF in the visual cortex during lactate-induced panic attacks.
 Thus, the increased neuronal activity in the secondary visual cortex seems to reflect fear and anxiety, at least in part.
-A study by Rauch and coworkers demonstrated that in subjects with specific phobias increased neuronal activity may be linked to the sensory system stimulated; they used tactile stimulation to induce fear in subjects with specific phobias and observed increased activity in the somatosensory cortex.
+A study by Rauch and coworkers23 demonstrated that in subjects with specific phobias increased neuronal activity may be linked to the sensory system stimulated; they used tactile stimulation to induce fear in subjects with specific phobias and observed increased activity in the somatosensory cortex.

-Rating obic dition Neu Cond p Value State anxiety ratings 61.8 (7.2) 37.1 ( 12.7) < .0001 Subjective units of distress 69.0 (24.1) 11.6 ( 19.0) < .0001 Heart rate (bpm) 74.6 (14.8) 65.8 ( 10.0) < .01 Nonspecific electrodermal fluctuations (per min) 5.3 (3.2) 2.5 (2.6) < .001 Data from references 8-1 repeated univariate analysi licate tl he differ ence based on
+Rating Phobic Condition Neutral Condition p Value State anxiety ratings 61.8 (7.2) 37.1 (12.7) <.0001 Subjective units of distress 69.0 (24.1) 11.6 (19.0) < .0001 Heart rate (bpm) 74.6 (14.8) 65.8 (10.0) < .01 Nonspecific electrodermal 1 fluctuations (per min) 5.3 (3.2) 2.5 (2.6) < .001 Data from references 8-10. p Values indicate the difference based on repeated univariate analysis of variance.

-The reduced neuronal activity observed in the paralimbic and limbic cortex may reflect reduced cognitive processing during the cerebral response that is associated with the defense reaction.
-Because the hippocampus Table 2.
-Mean (SD) State Anxiety Ratings (range, 20-80), Subjective Units of Distress (range, 0-100), Heart Rate, and Nonspecific Electrodermal Fluctuations to Videotapes of Spiders and Park Scenes in 8 Subjects Selected to Be Nonfearful of Spiders\ seems to form part of the behavioral inhibition system, the relative rCBF reductions in limbic areas may be functionally associated with the behavioral inhibition system.
-Decreased activity in the hippocampus should then be associated with less inhibition and would serve to support the defense reaction in preparing for the behavioral reaction, i.e., the fight/flight response.
-Reduced activation in the prefrontal cortex is probably associated with reduced cognitive processing and may preserve fear since lesions in the prefrontal cortex in animal models result in retarded extinction of fear.
+The reduced neuronal activity observed in the paralimbic and limbic cortex may reflect reduced cognitive processing during the cerebral response that is associated with the defense reaction.9 Because the hippocampus Table 2.
+Mean (SD) State Anxiety Ratings (range, 20-80), Subjective Units of Distress (range, 0-100), Heart Rate, and Nonspecific Electrodermal Fluctuations to Videotapes of Spiders and Park Scenes in 8 Subjects Selected to Be Nonfearful of Spiders

-Spider Neutral

-Rating Condition Condition p Value

-State anxiety ratings 29.8 (3.1) 32.0 (6.1) NS

-Subjective units of

-distress 2.4 (2.9) 3.0 (3.1) NS

-Heart rate (bpm) 71.9 (10.3) 72.1 (9.9) NS

-Nonspecific electrodermal l

-fluctuations (per min) 0.9 (1.0) 1.3 (1.7) NS

-Data not published previo on repeated univariate ana

-significant.
-0
+Rating Sp Con ider dition Neu Cond ıtral lition p Value State anxiety ratings 29.8 (3.1) 32.0 (6.1) NS Subjective units of distress 2.4 (2.9) 3.0 (3.1) NS Heart rate (bpm) 71.9 (10.3) 72.1 (9.9) NS Nonspecific electrodermal ~ J fluctuations (per min) 0.9 (1.0) 1.3 (1.7) NS Data not published previously. p Values indicate the difference based on repeated univariate analysis of variance.
+Abbreviation: NS = not significant.